 You are what you eat applies to pets just as much as it does to people.
 After the pet food recall of 2007, many pet owners decided to become do-it-yourself feeders and home cook for their pets.

-The veterinary community, as well as the FDA, cautions pet owners about home cooking food and especially raw diets for two reasons.
+The veterinary community cautions pet owners about home cooking food and especially raw diets for two reasons.
 First, it’s very difficult to create a nutritionally sound diet for your pet on a sustained basis.
 Only with a sound recipe from a vet nutritionist can it be done successfully, and can be particularly helpful for pets with therapeutic dietary needs.

 Second is the fear of food contamination, and salmonella is a real danger more for people (especially kids and immune compromised folks) than for pets.
 Safe handling of food is a must even with people food, though.
 The fear has been that widespread home cooking and/or raw feeding could result in an outbreak of salmonella.